Skip to main content

 " Tomorrow, earliest.
 But first...."

 “ We are getting married.”
 He declared to the shocked family as a gasp escaped Survi’s lips.
-She had seen insecurity in his eyes, she had seen how he was never leaving her side.
+She had seen insecurity in his eyes, and she had seen how he was never leaving her side.

 “ Pratap!
-You know her only a week or so.”Dheer Mausi spoke up as Survi stared at her.
+You've known her for only a week or so.”
+Dheer Mausi spoke up as Survi stared at her.

 “ Sometimes that is eternity.”
-He stared at Survi smiling.
+He stared at Survi, smiling.
 His Ajabdeh.

 " We have relatives to call."
-Jaivanta's words made Survi hug her as Pratap added "That will be done."
+Jaivanta's words made Survi hug her as Pratap added, "That will be done."

 " But Pratap."
 Dheerbai spoke again.
 They are a mad couple.

-“ If anyone protests, they can leave,” Survi spoke up shocking everyone.
+“ If anyone protests, they can leave,” Survi spoke up, shocking everyone.
 Pratap nodded in approval.

 “ This is absolute madness.”
 Dheer walked away visibly disturbed.